kohler/hotcrp/devel/apidoc/tags.md

 > Retrieve tag annotations

 Return the **annotations** of a tag.
-Annotations divide an ordered (ranking or votes) tag into labeled groups — for example, section headings in a discussion order. `editable` reports whether the caller may change them.
+Annotations divide an ordered (ranking or votes) tag into labeled groups—for example, section headings in a discussion order. `editable` reports whether the caller may change them.

 * param tag tag: The tag whose annotations to return.